 - We may also use and disclose your PHI to tell you and your physician or other healthcare provider about or recommend treatment options or alternatives, or to tell you and your physician or other healthcare provider about health-related benefits, products or services under your benefit plan.
 In addition, depending on your condition, we may use and disclose your PHI for purposes of contacting you regarding your prescription refills, compliance with dosage requirements, proper drug administration, drug precautions and side effects, and product storage.

-- For those participating in our disease management programs, your PHI may be used and disclosed by VIVIO Health’s pharmacists, nurses and case managers to provide you with health education, reminders about upcoming appointments, to monitor your compliance with therapies and to assist in the coordination of your care with physicians and other healthcare providers and suppliers.
+- Your PHI may be used and disclosed by VIVIO Health’s physicians, pharmacists, nurses and case managers to provide you with health education, reminders about upcoming appointments, to monitor your compliance with therapies and to assist in the coordination of your care with physicians and other healthcare providers and suppliers.

 - We may also use and disclose your PHI to contact your physician for purposes of recommending alternative medications when appropriate, alerting your physician regarding potential drug interactions, potential dosing issues, potential side effects and issues related to your compliance with therapy.

-- We may also use and disclose your PHI to advise you or your physician or other healthcare provider that an alternative generic medication is available or that a specific medication is not preferred or approved by your health plan or third-party payer.
+- We may also use and disclose your PHI to advise you or your physician or other healthcare provider that an alternative generic medication is available or that a specific medication is not preferred or approved by your health plan.

-- We may also use or disclose your PHI in order to get paid for treatment provided to you by VIVIO Health or for the payment activities of another entity.
+- We may also use or disclose your PHI in order to get paid for treatment provided to you through the activities of another entity.
 For example:

-- We may use your PHI to create the bills that we submit to the insurance company or health plan sponsor to receive payment for the services we provide to you.
+- We may use your PHI to create the bills that we submit to the health plan sponsor to receive payment for the services we reimburse on your behalf.

 - We may use your PHI during payment-related data processing.